Cardinals vs. Mets Player Props Betting Odds

 Lindor Stats

-- Lindor enters this game looking to extend his four-game hit streak.
-In his last five games he is batting .250 with two doubles, a walk and four RBI.
+- Lindor takes a five-game streak with at least one hit into this contest.
+During his last five outings he is batting .333 with two doubles, a walk and four RBI.

 Lindor Recent Games